-The Brigand followed on from the Bristol Beaufighter and was similarly aimed at the torpedo-carrying fighter and strike aircraft role.
-Primarily designed for an ant-shipping / ground attack aircraft it was also utilised as a dive-bomber.
-Designed by Leslie J Frise against specification H.7/42, it was concieved as a faster edition of the Beaufighter utilising the wings, tail and underacrriage designs from the Buckingham.
+The Bristol Type 164 Brigand followed on from the Bristol 156 Beaufighter and was similarly aimed at the torpedo-carrying fighter and strike aircraft role.
+Primarily designed by Bristol Aeroplane Companyfor an ant-shipping / ground attack aircraft it was also utilised as a dive-bomber.
+Designed by Leslie J Frise against specification H.7/42, it was conceived as a faster edition of the Bristol Beaufighter utilising the wings, tail and undercarriage designs from the Bristol 163 Buckingham.

-Four prototypes and 143 production aircraft were built of which 118 were completed as TF.Mk.1 or B.Mk.1 and 16 as Met.Mk.3 (for meteorological flights).
-The remainder were T.Mk.4 and T.Mk.5 Operational Trainers and many early Mark 1 aircraft were also subsequently converted to these latter roles.
+Four prototypes and 143 production aircraft were built, of which 118 were completed as Bristol 164 Brigand TF.Mk.1 or Bristol 164 Brigand B.Mk.1 with a further 16 as Bristol 164 Brigand Met.Mk.3 (for meteorological flights).
+The remainder were Bristol 164 Brigand T.Mk.4 and Bristol Brigand 164 T.Mk.5 Operational Trainers.
+Many early Mark 1 aircraft were also subsequently converted to these latter roles.

 |Powerplant (2)||Two 2,470 hp Centaurus 57 with Methanol injection|